 The plaintiff is the party which requests the Order of Protection against the respondent.
 Temporary orders of protection are only valid for 15 days, so if you wish to have an Order of Protection dropped during its temporary period, the easiest way is to simply let it expire.
 Otherwise, you can file for a Dismissal of Order of Protection, which is a simple, one-page form that you file with the court clerk at the court where the order was originally filed.

 However, sometimes a plaintiff may wish to lessen the terms of an Order of Protection, but still leave it intact.
 To do this, you simply have to request an amendment to the Order of Protection.
 You can do this by requesting a hearing with the court clerk's office.

 Whether you are the plaintiff or the respondent in a protective order case, you should not hesitate to retain an attorney to assist you with your case.
 An experienced lawyer can help you fight to retain your rights throughout the process, and make sure that you are not unjustly restricted by an overburdening Order of Protection.

 At The Clarke Law Firm, we understand the importance of an Order of Protection, and we work quickly to get the resolution to your case that you are seeking.
 Whether you are a plaintiff or a respondent, you can trust your case to our Murfreesboro criminal defense attorney and know that it is in the hands of a proven and reputable professional.
 Attorney David L. Clarke has earned numerous accolades for his work, including recognition as one of the Top 100 Trial Lawyers by The National Trial Lawyers.

 Do you need assistance with an Order of Protection matter?
-Review your case today for free by calling The Clarke Law Firm at (615) 796-6299.
+Review your case today by calling The Clarke Law Firm at (615) 796-6299.